Suraj-Patra/open_links_in_browser/README.md

         a. node script.js chrome    |--> For chrome
         b. node script.js librewolf |--> For librewolf in private window

+        Type :
-        Type : a- for file option | b- for links option
+            a- for file option
+            b- for path option
+            c- for links

     From links :